Years ago, "Queen for a Day" was a popular radio and TV game show, where ordinary women competed to be treated royally.

 I am therefore even more royal than Heather Covington, and I hereby proclaim myself to be Publishing King.

-Bow down, Kylee and Heather, and prepare to kiss my royal ass.
+Bow down, Kylee and Heather, and prepare to kiss one of my royal butt cheeks.